x737/5-5-3consuming-APIs-using-JS/README.md

 + The xhr object maintains <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState">an internal state</a> as it's completing various parts of our request operation.
 And "readyState = 4" means that the operation has been completed.
 + The <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Status">HTTP status code</a> of 200 means "OK", request succeeded
 + then use some JavaScript to getElementById() from the DOM and change its innerHTML to the response text that comes back from our xhr object

+## Json parse()

+Json parse alles us to parse the text received from the server as JavaScript objects by passing the string received from the server to the ***JSON.parse()*** method

+cause the result got by "document.getElementById("data").innerHTML = this.responseText" is a string, not an object, so we have to use Json.parse() to pass the string to Json data structure